Heli-painting in the Bugaboos

 Shortly after our 2013 trip, Robert was diagnosed with cancer.
 We discussed at length what direction we wanted heli-painting to take from here, and determined that we felt very strongly it was a distinctive workshop experience that should continue.

-We discussed what artists might best complement the kind of teaching and painting experience we have created, and for 2014 we have invited Stephen Quiller to co-instruct.
+In 2014, Stephen Quiller joined me to carry on the tradition of bringing artists into this majestic place to connect with the mountains and stretch themselves as painters.
 Stephen is a very accomplished studio and plein air artist who has taught painting to hundreds of students, and has developed a proven approach for creating transformative shifts in the students he works with.